asteine8/Alexandra_CISC-191-86930/Discussions_and_Presentations/M2 Video Essay/outline.md

 - Interacting with Specific Array elements
   - myArray[3] = 4
   - int temp = myArray[3]
+- Simple Example of an array
 - Arrays of Objects
 - Representation of Arrays in Memory in Java
   - Reference to array
     - Reference to array elements
       - data stored in memory
-- Simple example using arrays
+- Simple example using arrays to store objects
   -
 - What is a multi-dimensional array?
 - Initializing multi-dimensional arrays and literals